 The investigator may not find any evidence of retaliation.
 This is called a “No Merit” finding.
 In that case, you’ll be given a Right-To-Sue letter.
 The letter allows you to file a civil lawsuit against your employer within 90 days if you desire to do so.

 If the investigator does find that your employer fired you or otherwise adversely altered your employment conditions, it’s called a “Merit” finding.
 The Department of Labor will try to use informal methods where possible to right the wrong.
 That means they’ll attempt to mediate between you and your employer to get you back into your old job.
 If that doesn’t work, the DOL with either choose to file a civil suit against your employer on your behalf or you’ll be given a Right-To-Sue letter and you can file suit on your own.

 If you do go to court and win, the court may issue an injunction against your employer for violating North Carolina’s REDA.
 The court may also force your employer to give you your old position back along with any fringe benefits.
 Finally, you may be able to claim lost wages and benefits for the time during which you were unemployed.

 My employer fired me for filing a claim.
 What should I do?

-Contact an an experienced attorney.
+Contact an experienced attorney.
 Your attorney will make sure you get the best possible outcome from your discrimination case.
 Your employer doesn’t have the right to fire you for filing a workers’ compensation claim.
-Know your rights and don’t let yourself be a victim of employer discrimination.
+Know your rights and don’t let yourself be a victim of discrimination.